sinistereagle/sinistereagle/README.md

 ⏾

-please do not involve me with drama(within reason) or complain to me if my bf annoys you. these are YOUR issues, not mine
+please don't involve me with drama(within reason) or complain to me about my bf/friends . these are your issues, not mine